sitecrafting/monolog-masking-formatter/README.md

 Library for masking sensitive info in Monolog.

-Currently only Logstash format is supported.
+Currently only `LineFormatter` (the Monolog default) and Logstash formats are supported.

 ## Usage